 My co-authors, Chandana Alawattage and Danture Wickramsinghe, and I developed this concept from our study of microfinance in Sri Lanka.
 We conducted fieldwork in three villages there that have been subjected to development through microfinance.
 Chandana and Danture have a deep network of local contacts in this region.

-Our interest in the topic was sparked by visits to the villages in 2007, which is when many of our photos were taken.
-It was only in 2012, however, when I was visiting Danture at the University of Glasgow, that we developed plans with Chandana to do a proper investigation of how microfinance was playing out in Sri Lanka.
+Our interest in the topic was sparked by visits to the villages in 2012, which is when many of our photos were taken.
+When I was visiting Danture at the University of Glasgow, we developed plans with Chandana to do a proper investigation of how microfinance was playing out in Sri Lanka.
 We had read a lot of the critical research into NGO-led microfinance in Bangladesh and Nepal, by Katharine Rankin in particular.
 We wanted to know what might be different in Sri Lanka, where microfinance was being conducted for profit by commercial banks instead of NGOs.
 And being accounting scholars, we wanted to know how accounting and accountability operated in microfinance.

 Conducting the Research